autoscalr/autoscaler/README.md

 ## Usage

-If you have a working kubernetes/autoscaler deployment all you have to do is update 3 items in your existing yaml file:
+If you have a working kubernetes/autoscaler deployment all you have to do enable AutoScalr and start saving money is to update 3 items in your existing yaml file:

 - container image to: autoscalr/k8s_autoscalr
 - cloud-provider to: autoscalr
 - set desired parameter(s) in env section of yaml file

-To illustrate, here are the changes required to the 1 ASG example yaml provided [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#1-asg-setup-min-1-max-10-asg-name-k8s-worker-asg-1)
+To illustrate, here are the changes in diff format required to the 1 ASG example yaml provided [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#1-asg-setup-min-1-max-10-asg-name-k8s-worker-asg-1)

 ```yaml